-- 1. Turn off the TV power supply. - 2.
-Turn ON the radio (the TV speakers are not used). - 3.
-Insert DVD to play. - 4.
-Turn on the TV and select your signal input using the "source" button. - 5.
-Select speaker output using the controls on the radio face (the TV speakers are not used).
+- 1. Turn off the TV power supply.

+- 2. Turn on the TV.

+- 3. Turn ON the sound bar (the TV speakers are not used, nor does TV sound run through the radio speakers).

+- 4. Insert DVD to play.

 The TV power supply should be turned OFF when connecting and/or disconnecting the cables to the power supply and antenna, but should be turned ON when testing for voltage.